 Define your target audience’s demographics and characteristics, so you are aware of their habits, what they want and need, and how they speak.
 Your copy will be much more focused, clear, and direct when you have one target audience in mind, rather than a largely undefined audience.

-To gain insight into who your current audience is, use Alexa’s Site Overview tool, which is part of Alexa’s Competitive Intelligence Tools, to gather information about who is viewing your website or a competitor’s website.
+To gain insight into who your current audience is, use Alexa’s Site Overview tool, which is part of Alexa’s Competitive Analysis Tools, to gather information about who is viewing your website or a competitor’s website.
 The tool provides a detailed look at the demographics of a website’s audience.

 Put the Most Important Information First